KEVINAMAYI/savelvue/README.md

 ## 5. Importing JSON collection to POSTMAN for testing APIS

-- Copy this JSON and save it in a file with a name eg. savelvue.postman_collection.
-Import the JSON file to postman collection as shown.
+- Copy this JSON and save it in a file with a name eg. savelvue.postman_collection.json Import the JSON file to postman collection as shown.

 ```
 {